Eaux Claires: 2016

-The 2016 festival expanded the ideas of the first year, adding more bands and reconfiguring the grounds.
+The 2016 festival expanded the ideas of the first year, adding more bands and re-configuring the grounds.
 A small forest stage and a second amplified stage were added atop the hill, while the downhill area changes included retiring the children's stage.
-Gone were the sweltering uphill art/music domes of the first year, replaced by an air-conditioned headphones dome.
-The Thursday night campground performances were replaced by a ticketed show in downtown Eau Claire by Phil Cook and the Guitarheels, who would also play the festival itself.
+The uphill domes of the first year were replaced by an air-conditioned headphones dome.
+The Thursday night campground performances were replaced by a ticketed show in downtown Eau Claire by Phil Cook and the Guitarheels, who also played the festival itself.

-Notable performances in 2016 included the live premiere of Bon Iver's 22, A Million, and the only live performance of the Day of the Dead collaboration based on the album tribute charity album.
-Also new in 2016 was the inclusion of an art installation organ downhill where musicians would play unannounced performances in-between sets, and other hidden art pieces scattered around the grounds that festival goers had to seek out.
+Notable performances in 2016 included the live premiere of Bon Iver's 22, A Million and the only live performance of the Day of the Dead collaboration based on the tribute charity album.
+Also new in 2016 was the inclusion of an organ downhill where musicians would play unannounced performances in-between sets, and other hidden art pieces scattered around the grounds that festival goers had to seek out.

 A common theme in both years of the festival was collaboration, including in the first year The Blind Boys of Alabama playing with the Lone Bellow, Amy Ray of Indigo Girls performing with Phil Cook, Sufjan Stevens playing with The National, No BS Brass Band and Bryce Dessner playing with Sufjan Stevens, Vernon playing with his old bandmate Aero Flynn and The National, and in the second year Lucius and The Staves making multiple guest appearances.